frikkfossdal/fluffy-octo-potato/README.md

 # ToDo

+1. Fix issue with slicer
+2. Add addaptive slicing for better surface quality
-1. Create toolpaths from sliced meshes
+3. Create toolpaths from sliced meshes
-2. Implement simulation of the physical system.
+4. Implement simulation of the physical system.
-3. Optimize the toolpaths for multiheaded system.
+5. Optimize the toolpaths for multiheaded system.
 Think a good start here could be to investigate how genetic algorithms are used  to optimize trajectories in robotics.